 - Log Analytics provides options for security auditing and logging to help you identify and address gaps in security policies to prevent breaches.

-For more information on how Azure and other Microsoft solutions can help with GDPR compliancy, click here.
+For more information on how Azure and other Microsoft solutions can help with GDPR compliance, click here.